-10 Best Places to Visit in the UK
+10 of the Best Places to Visit in the UK

 The UK is blessed with an endless number of astonishingly beautiful places, so many in fact it's impossible to narrow the list down to just ten - but here's a start...

 On the south-western tip of England you'll find its most beautiful county.
 With a population of just over half a million, Cornwall is the ideal peaceful retreat where you can explore quaint villages and golden beaches.
 The stunning Cornish coastline, that spans 433 miles, is the longest in England and is one of the many reasons why Cornwall attracts an estimated 5 million visitors each year.

 England's largest National Park spans over 2,362 square miles in the north-western county of Cumbria.
 It is one of England's most beloved and famous areas and anyone who has explored its rolling green hills can easily see why.
 Home to over 26 miles of coastline and estuaries, including England's deepest lake that reaches a staggering depth of 243 feet, the Lake District is also said to have influenced Beatrix Potter's classic children's tales.

 3. The Giant's Causeway